Business Internet Security Tips

 - Never leave a computer unattended while using Online Banking.
 For most systems, you can adjust the timeout feature to something that is appropriate for the type of work that you are conducting online.

-- Never access Online Banking, or any other financial services at Internet cafes, public libraries, etc. Unauthorized software may have been installed on these public machines, and could be trapping account information without your knowledge.
+- Never access Online Banking, or any other financial services at Internet cafes, public libraries, or other untrusted public networks.
+Unauthorized software may have been installed on these public machines, and could be trapping account information without your knowledge.

 If you ever feel that your Online Banking information has been compromised, please contact your Hometown Banker.